ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

 Pattern Format
 **************

-All of the Hyperscan tools accept patterns in the same format, read from plain text files with one pattern per line.
+All of the Vectorscan tools accept patterns in the same format, read from plain text files with one pattern per line.
 Each line looks like this:

 * ``<integer id>:/<regex>/<flags>``